To Archers & Club Recorders:

 For the lists of rounds claimable as ARCHERY South Australia records, CLICK HERE. (updated August, 2018)

 For the changes to rounds for which records can be claimed, effective 1 January CLICK HERE

 (Please note that Archery Australia only recognises Tournament and National Championship Records.)

 - If you have any comments or queries, please contact the ARCHERY SA Recorder as soon as possible, rather than letting problems accumulate.
-Also refer to the the Archery Australia and World Archery Rules (these do change from time to time)
+Also refer to the Archery Australia and World Archery Rules (as these will change from time to time)

 - Please ensure any record claim is submitted within a calendar month of the round being shot; earlier if possible.
 It can be sent by e-Mail with a scanned copy of the score sheet, though it may also require a follow-up hard copy of the score sheet

 - Claims for classifications and medals may be made at any time as long as the necessary score sheets are attached.
 For a more detailed explanation of the classifications system and other awards available CLICK HERE (on the Archery Australia website).

 - State "6 Gold" & "Perfect" Medals (silver medals) may only be claimed at State Championships events